 People start gearing up themselves for this gala affair ahead of weeks.
 From practicing their stirring dance performances to decking Hemis monastery exquisitely, people leave no stone unturned to charm the visitors.

 The cymbals, drums, trumpets, and ear-splitting horns are set up in advance to beckon the worldwide people.
-Since people need to wear traditional dresses, they get it prepared beforehand too so that they don’t have to fritter away their precious time on these two days.
-On the given auspicious day, the celebration begins in Hemis monastery with the first ray of sun.
-If you wonder what you can expect in Hemis festival 2019, carry on reading.
+Since people need to wear traditional dresses, they get it prepared beforehand too so that they don’t have to waste their precious time on these two days.
+On the given auspicious day, the celebration begins in Hemis monastery with the first ray of the sun.
+If you wonder what you can expect in the Hemis Festival 2019, carry on reading.
 Don’t let your curiosity ease off.

 HOW LONG HEMIS FESTIVAL IS CELEBRATED